 - What Do You Do Next?

-If, however, you want to set up a very large launch team, like several 100 people, then you're going to have to start much further in advance, so you have time to recruit everyone, get them pumped up and meeting each other and then give them book with enough time to read it.
+However, if you want to set up a very large launch team, like several hundred people, then you're going to have to start much further in advance, so you have time to recruit everyone, get them pumped up and meeting each other and then give them book with enough time to read it.
 Realistically for this you're going to need around 2 months (60 days).